 The fees of multi-channel fulfillment are not only bigger than FBA fees but they also cover a smaller amount of services.
 Returns are not included in MCF.
 As a seller, you need to process returns manually in your account.

 Another con is branding issues.
 Amazon does not offer any brand-neutral packaging.
 So, unless your products can be shipped without any packaging at all, they will be shipped in boxes with Amazon’s logo on it.
 And it can cause a lot of confusion to the customers who ordered an item in your online store but received a package from Amazon instead.
 Plus, this policy really limits the number of marketplaces that you can work with using multi-channel fulfillment. eBay, Walmart, and Jet discourage their sellers from using MCF because of the Amazon-branded packaging as well.

 Additionally, by using MCF to fulfill orders from other marketplaces, you might limit your shipping options.
 For instance, you will not be able to integrate Walmart’s 2-day fast shipping for your products when using multi-channel fulfillment by Amazon.

-Like any new service that you think of incorporating in your business, Amazon’s multi-channel fulfillment requires a lot of thinking-through and calculations.
-As a seller, you need to weigh all the pros and cons ⚖️ before deciding to go with MCF.
-We hope that this article can help you with making the right decision.
+Like any new service may that you think of incorporating in your business, Amazon’s multi-channel fulfillment requires a lot of thinking-through and calculations.
+As a seller, you need to weigh all the pros and cons before deciding to go with MCF.
+We hope that this article can help you to make the right decision.
 Best of luck!